jackabox/old.jackwhiting.co.uk/_works/door-county-event-planners.md

 - services
 - reviews
 ---
 Door County Event Planners wanted a website which showed off their character and allowed people to truly understand the passion they put into their event planning.

 Built using WordPress as a base, this site was aimed to deliver brief information about what services they provide and reviews from their customers.

-We also included galleries which helped capture the moments of some of DCEPs events.
+I also included galleries which helped capture the moments of some of the DCEP's events.